 In order to be fully reviewed and scored, proposals submitted must pass Phase I review.
-Any "no" for the following Phase I criteria may eliminate the proposal from further consideration:
+Any "no" for the following Phase I criteria triggers a Board/County elimination of proposal from further consideration:

 1. Was the proposal received by the deadline?
-2. Did the proposer submit six paper copies and one original copy of their technical proposal?
-3. Did proposer submit one electronic copy?
-(Disregard if requirement is properly waived.)
-4. Does the technical proposal include all required certifications and forms required by Section 3.1(A) of the RFP?
-5. Does proposer affirmatively indicate that it is not on the federal debarment list, and it is fiscally solvent?
-6. Does Department's review of the Auditor of State and SAM.gov websites verify that proposer is not excluded from contracting with a county?
+2. Did proposer submit an electronic copy?
+3. Does the technical proposal include all required certifications and forms required by Section 2.6(A) of the RFP?
+4. Does proposer affirmatively indicate that it is not on the federal debarment list, and it is fiscally solvent?
+5. Does Department's review of the Auditor of State and SAM.gov websites verify that proposer is not excluded from contracting with Board/County?